Dear Church family,

 After many months of research, prayer, legal counsel, and discussion, the Constitution Committee is pleased to present a new constitution and bylaws and corresponding committee manual for our church to discuss and vote upon in January (files available at the end of this article).
 These documents represent the consensus of the committee after hours of research, deliberation, and prayer.
 Not only will these documents fulfill the requirements to become a fully-incorporated and legally-protected congregation in the Commonwealth of Virginia, they also provide a way for us to identify, train, examine, and call men in our fellowship whom God is calling to serve as a pastor (or elder), so that, in time, we can formally transition to becoming a congregation led by a team of trained and tested pastors like those we have learned about recently in Acts (and throughout the New Testament).

-Below we’ve highlighted the significant changes from our current governing documents.
+Below we’ve highlighted the significant changes from our current governing documents (you may see the current constitution and committee manual below).
 If the proposed constitution and bylaws and committee manual are adopted:

 1. Our church will be fully incorporated, releasing Trustees and staff from their present personal liability as officers or employees.

 2. The current Trustees, one additional trustee (to be nominated and voted upon), and the Lead Pastor will serve as the Board of Directors.
 Having a Board of Directors is a requirement for incorporation.
 The Lead Pastor will serve as president.
 The selection of future Trustees/directors (except the lead pastor) will be the same process as our current process for selection of Trustees (except the terms will be four years, corresponding to four Trustees, rather than the current three years, corresponding to three Trustees).

 3. The Board of Directors is only given authority to handle the administrative details related to incorporation.
 The regular business of the church will proceed as it has in the past — i.e. motions, minutes, Treasurer’s reports, staff updates, and etc.